Farmers and stockmen should know how to prevent, control and treat animal diseases through farm health planning and close working with vets.

-- endemic - these are continually present in Great Britain, eg tuberculosis in cattle, and scrapie in sheep
+- endemic - these are continually present in Great Britain, for example tuberculosis in cattle, and scrapie in sheep

-- exotic - these are not normally found in Great Britain, eg avian influenza, foot and mouth disease, swine fever and rabies
+- exotic - these are not normally found in Great Britain, for example,avian influenza, foot and mouth disease, swine fever and rabies

 Some notifiable diseases, known as zoonoses, affect humans too.

 When a notifiable disease is confirmed, AHVLA puts in place measures to control the spread of disease.
 This will include: